elastic/integrations/packages/falco/docs/README.md

 This integration allows for the shipping of [Falco](https://falco.org/) alerts to Elastic for observability and organizational awareness.

 ## Data Streams
-The Falco integration contains a data stream for two input sources: One for syslogs and another for logfiles.
+The Falco integration contains a data stream for two input sources: One for tcp inputs and another for logfiles.
+These two input sources are used to collect data which can then be analyzed by using either the dashboard included with the integration or via the creation of a custom dashboard within Kibana.

-### syslog
+### tcp
-The syslog input collects data directly pertaining to Falco alerts on host machines, as shipped by the agent itself on the machine.
+The tcp input collects data directly pertaining to Falco alerts on host machines, as shipped by the agent itself on the machine.

 ### logfile
 The logfile input operates in a similar manner to the syslog input, but pulls Falco events / alerts from a logfile generated and stored by the host machine in a volume.